jwarby/i18n-lint/README.md

 ### Grunt

-There is a grunt task which wraps `hslint`'s functionality, which can be found at <https://github.com/jwarby/grunt-hslint>.
+There is a grunt task which wraps `i18n-lint`'s functionality, which can be found at <https://github.com/jwarby/grunt-i18n-lint>.

 ## Warning Numbers